Chris Brown discography

 Brown's seventh studio album, Royalty was released on December 18, 2015, and was preceded by four singles: "Liquor", which subsequently peaked at number 60 on the Billboard Hot 100.
 It was followed by two more singles: "Zero" and "Back to Sleep".
 The former peaked at number 80 on the Billboard Hot 100, and the latter debuted at number 20.
 "Fine by Me", was released as the album's fourth and final single on November 27, 2015.
 In 2016, Royalty was certified gold by the RIAA.

 In 2017, Brown released his eighth studio album, Heartbreak on a Full Moon.
 One week after its release Heartbreak on a Full Moon was certified gold by the Recording Industry Association of America for combined sales and album-equivalent units of over 500,000 units in the United States, and Brown became the first R&B male artist that went gold in a week since Jamie Foxx's Unpredictable in 2005.
 The album has been certified double platinum by the Recording Industry Association of America (RIAA).

 His ninth studio album Indigo was released in 2019 and debuted at number one on the US Billboard 200 with 108,000 album-equivalent units, which included 28,000 pure album sales in its first week.
 The album is his third number-one album in the country, and included five singles: "Undecided", "Back to Love", "Wobble Up", featuring Nicki Minaj and G-Eazy, "No Guidance", featuring Drake, "Heat", featuring Gunna.
 On December 9, 2019 Indigo was certified platinum by the RIAA.

 His single "Go Crazy" released the following year, alongside Young Thug as part of their collaborative mixtape Slime & B, reached number 3 on the Hot 100.
 In 2022, his Indigo album spawned a sleeper hit with its song "Under the Influence", which was re-released as a single.

 In June 2022, Brown released his tenth studio album Breezy.
 The album debuted at number four on the US Billboard 200.
-He then released his eleventh studio album 11:11 in November 2023, and it debuted at number nine on the US Billboard 200 making it his 12th consecutive top-ten album in the country.
+He then released his eleventh studio album 11:11 in November 2023, and it debuted at number nine on the US Billboard 200.
+Three years later, he released his twelfth studio album Brown in May 2026, which debuted at number 7 on the Billboard 200, making it his thirteenth consecutive top-ten album in the country.